guigrpa/timm/README.md

 #### replaceAt()
 Returns a new array obtained by replacing an item at a specified index.
-If the provided item is the same (*referentially equal to*) the previous item at that position, the original array is returned.
+If the provided item is the same as (*referentially equal to*) the previous item at that position, the original array is returned.